DataDog/dd-trace-js/docs/external_tests.md

     Any environment key-value pairs you want to pass along to the test runner },
   framework: The test runner used by the integration to run its tests,
-  args: If framework is not 'custom', any CLI arguments you want to pass to the test runner--which are typically the tests files to run,
+  args: If framework is not 'custom', any CLI arguments you want to pass to the test runner--which are typically the test files to run,
   execTests: function (tracerSetupPath, options) {
     If framework is custom, you must set define this function.
 This function will then be responsible for executing the test runner and injecting the tracer setup script located in 'tracerSetupPath'.
 The